lazycodebaker/pixelated_wav/README.md

 ---

-Built with ❤️ by [Your Name] on April 04, 2025.
+Built with ❤️ by Anshuman

 ---

-Replace `yourusername` with your GitHub username and `[Your Name]` with your actual name.
-This README is ready to copy-paste into your GitHub repo!
-Let me know if you'd like any tweaks.